dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 the functional equivalent of the error reported when a concrete class fails to implement an abstract method.

-Exhaustiveness checking over arbitrarily deeply nested record and extractor patterns is complex, so the proposal to define how it works is in a [separate document][exhaustiveness].
+Exhaustiveness checking over arbitrarily deeply nested record and object patterns is complex, so the proposal to define how it works is in a [separate document][exhaustiveness].
 That tells us if the cases in a switch statement or expression are exhaustive or not.

 We don't want to require *all* switches to be exhaustive.
 The language currently does not require switch statements on, say, strings to be exhaustive, and